Skip to Content

 Serving up Greek and Italian breakfast, brunch, and lunch, encounter a never-ending bustle of hungry locals dipping in and out after the gym, meeting up with friends, or before starting the day.

-The coffee keeps on coming, and select from breakfast sandwiches, omelets, eggs paired with meats, Southern grits, and corned beef hash.
+The coffee keeps coming.
+Select from breakfast sandwiches, omelets, eggs paired with meats, Southern grits, and corned beef hash.

 Five Points serves breakfast all day – until their mid-day closing.
 Or, order lunch – including gyros, sandwiches, and meat and seafood dishes.